Bounded set

-In mathematical analysis and related areas of mathematics, a set is called bounded if it is, in a certain sense, of finite measure.
+In mathematical analysis and related areas of mathematics, a set is called bounded if all of its points are within a certain distance of each other.
 Conversely, a set which is not bounded is called unbounded.
 The word "bounded" makes no sense in a general topological space without a corresponding metric.

-Boundary is a distinct concept: for example, a circle in isolation is a boundaryless bounded set, while the half plane is unbounded yet has a boundary.
+Boundary is a distinct concept; for example, a circle (not to be confused with a disk) in isolation is a boundaryless bounded set, while the half plane is unbounded yet has a boundary.